A flexible Particle Markov chain Monte Carlo method: The PMMH+PG sampling scheme for state space models

+The generalization of the sampling scheme to the case where the components in the parameter vector $\theta _{1}$ are sampled separately in multiple PMMH steps and the components in the parameter vector $\theta _{2}$ are sampled separately in multiple Gibbs steps is straighforward and involves repeated steps of the same form as given in Part 1 and Part 2 respectively.

-Note that Parts 2, 3 and 4 are the same as the particle Gibbs sampler described in \cite{andrieuetal2010} or the particle Metropolis within Gibbs sampler described in \cite{lindstenschon2012}.
-Part 1 differs from the particle Marginal Metropolis-Hastings approach discussed in \cite {andrieuetal2010} by a more general Metropolis-Hastings proposal.
-Part 1 also generates the variable $J$ which selects the trajectory.
+Note that Parts 2 to 4 are the same as the particle Gibbs sampler described in \cite{andrieuetal2010} or the particle Metropolis within Gibbs sampler described in \cite{lindstenschon2012}.
+Part 1 differs from the particle Marginal Metropolis-Hastings approach discussed in \cite{andrieuetal2010} by generating the variable $J$ which selects the trajectory.
 This is necessary since $J$ is used in Part 2.

-A major computational cost of the algorithm is generating the particles $ p_{1}$ times in Part 1 and running the Conditional SMC algorithm in Part 3.
-Hence there is a computational cost in using the general sampler compared to a particle Gibbs sampler.
+A major computational cost of the algorithm is generating the particles $p^{\ast}$ times in Part 1, where $p^{\ast}$ is the number of PMMH steps, as well as running the CSMC algorithm in Part 3.
+Hence there is a computational cost in using the PMMH+PG sampler compared to a particle Gibbs sampler.
 Similar comments apply to a blocked PMMH sampler.

-\begin{remark} If the general Metropolis-Hastings proposals described in \cite{tierney1998} are used in Part 1, then it is possible to obtain the particle Gibbs or particle Metropolis within Gibbs steps in Part 2 as special cases.
-In this paper, we separate the cases as shown above so we can discuss the computational efficiency and the mixing rates of different sampling schemes.
-We have chosen the most commonly used methods to simplify the discussion and more general sampling schemes may be used in some applications. \end{remark}